 Marshal Arnwine, Jr.

-Marshal Arnwine, Jr. is a police practices/criminal justice associate at the ACLU of Northern California.
+Marshal Arnwine, Jr. is an Advocate for the Criminal Justice Program at the ACLU of Northern California.
 In this capacity, he helps lead and organize efforts to reform police policies for 48 Northern California counties.
 These efforts include implementing AB 392 (police use of force), AB 953 (racial and identity profiling), and SB 1421 (access to police officers’ records relating to police conduct).

 Prior to joining the ACLU, Marshal was a law clerk for the San Francisco Public Defender’s Office.
 In that position Marshal worked in the felony trial unit on homicide cases, with allegations of special circumstances.
 He transcribed witness statements, analyzed interviews with investigators, communicated trial strategies with clients, and created video collages of pertinent evidence for trial preparation.

 While in law school, Marshal worked for the ACLU of Northern California as a criminal justice legal intern.
 In this role he was a researcher for the “Hey, Meet your District Attorney” campaign report.
 This report statistically analyzed how elected district attorneys in California misused their influence instead of being stewards of change.
 Additionally, the report showed how district attorneys took discrepant positions compared to the majority of their constituents on four ballot measures passed since 2012.